chicoferreira/contratopublico/README.en.md

 ### Scraping

-The backend service continuously collects data from the Portal BASE using the `scraper` crate and adds new contracts to Meilisearch.
+The backend service continuously collects data from the Portal BASE using the `scraper` crate and adds new contracts to Meilisearch (for contract search) and to the Postgres database (for detailed contract information).

 ### Monitoring